mukowman/MQTT-DashCast-Docker/README.md

-# dashcast-docker
+# MQTT-DashCast-Docker
-Persistent Chromecast dashboards with dashcast and pychromecast in a docker container.
+A Dashcast docker controller using MQTT